guangxush/LearnEng/Dictation/README.md

 107. When you can't smoke, if you stand and stare out of the window on your own, you're an anti-social friendless idiot.
 If you stand and stare out of the window on your own with a cigarette, you're a fucking（damn） philosopher.

-108. - Gonna eat that?
+108. - Gonna(Are you going to) eat that?
-   - Have at it.
+   - Have at it.(Help yourself./Go head.)
    - Did you just ask my permission before you took my food?

+109. One of Switzer land's predominant cities.
+Basel on the Swiss border of France Germany.